JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

     - allows excellent optimization for fast execution

 2. High-level programming = user centric
-    - experimenting = running multiple configurations
-    - running code with many different parameters as easily as possible
+    - running code with many different modifications as easily as possible
     - allowing high level of abstraction

 In scientific programming, the most well known scripting languages are: Python,  Matlab, R